Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Methodology

 \subsection{Summary of selected systems}

-A summary of the 43 selected systems is shown in Table~\ref{selected-systems}, while Figure~\ref{publication-year} shows the distribution of the systems according to the publication year.
-The year of publication ranges from 2012 to 2024, with 2021 being the most common.
-In terms of the application area, 25 focus on a particular disease or diseases, while the remaining 18 provide a solution for general health monitoring.
-Regarding the types of Semantic Web technologies used in the systems, nearly all of them make use of ontologies.
-The exceptions are the systems proposed by Yu et al. \cite{yu_improving_2022} and Zhou et al. \cite{zhou_design_2022} which use only knowledge graphs, and the one proposed by Xu et al. \cite{xu_design_2017}, which uses both linked data and a knowledge graph.
-Similarly, Reda et al. \cite{reda_heterogeneous_2022} use both linked data and an ontology, while Stavropoulos et al. \cite{stavropoulos_detection_2021} and Zafeiropoulos et al. \cite{zafeiropoulos_evaluating_2024} use both a knowledge graph and an ontology.
+A summary of the 48 selected systems is shown in Table~\ref{selected-systems}, while Figure~\ref{publication-year} shows the distribution of the systems according to the publication year.
+The year of publication ranges from 2012 to 2025, with 2021 being the most common.
+In terms of the application area, 29 focus on a particular disease or diseases, while the remaining 19 provide a solution for general health monitoring.
+Additionally, 17 of the systems mention elderly people as a target user \cite{bampi_ontology-driven_2025,chiang_context-aware_2015,elhadj_do-care_2021,esposito_smart_2018,garcia-moreno_systematic_2023,garcia-valverde_heart_2014,henaien_combined_2020,hooda_semantic_2020,ivascu_activity-aware_2021,ivascu_multi-agent_2015,kilintzis_supporting_2019,spoladore_ontology-based_2021,stavropoulos_detection_2021,titi_ontology-based_2019,vadillo_enhancement_2013,villarreal_mobile_2014,zhou_design_2022}.
+Personal health monitoring systems can be classified into three development stages: research prototypes (functional systems validated on synthetic or existing datasets but not tested with real users), user validated (systems that have undergone user studies or real-world testing), and deployed (production-level systems that are currently operational).
+Of the 48 systems, a majority are research prototypes (36 systems), with 12 user validated systems and no deployed system.

+Regarding the types of Semantic Web technologies used in the systems, nearly all make use of ontologies.
+The three exceptions are Yu et al. \cite{yu_improving_2022} and Zhou et al. \cite{zhou_design_2022}, who use only knowledge graphs, and Xu et al. \cite{xu_design_2017}, who use linked data and knowledge graphs.
+Six systems use multiple Semantic Web technologies: Kilintzis et al. \cite{kilintzis_supporting_2019} and Reda et al. \cite{reda_heterogeneous_2022} combine linked data with ontologies; Stavropoulos et al. \cite{stavropoulos_detection_2021} and Zafeiropoulos et al. \cite{zafeiropoulos_evaluating_2024} combine knowledge graphs with ontologies; Xu et al. \cite{xu_design_2017} combine linked data with knowledge graphs; and Ammar et al. \cite{ammar_using_2021} incorporate all three technologies.
 Table~\ref{selected-systems} also provides an overview of other complimentary technologies and techniques used, as well as the architecture type of each system.
 These aspects are discussed in more detail in Sections~\ref{key-challenges} and ~\ref{architectures} respectively.

-With respect to the types of data used in the systems, all 43 systems collect physiological and other body data.
-13 systems additionally incorporate environmental data from ambient sensors, while 19 consider data from existing health and medical records.
-Table~\ref{supported-data} provides an overview of the types of sensor and non-sensor data used in the systems.
-A detailed analysis of the data sources, including sensor devices and existing datasets, is provided in Section~\ref{data-devices}.